sammartfrank/sammartfrank/README.md

 ### Greetings, my name is Franco and I am a believer of comitting fully to your goals.. 👋

- - 🔭 I’m currently working on Javascript projects.
+ - 🔭 I’m currently working on Javascript and Python projects.
 Thriving to provide the right answer to the different scenarios I come up with.

  ![Coding](https://hackernoon.com/hn-images/1*KbC-gUATfgCAHLos0n-Bqg.gif)